Used Car: 2011 Nissan Maxima Review

 The 2011 Nissan Maxima is ranked:

 When it was new, critics said that the 2011 Maxima demonstrated a strong attempt by Nissan to prove that family sedans don’t have to be bland.
 They noted that the Maxima has good handling, ample power and a handsome interior that wouldn’t look out of place in an Infiniti.
 While the Maxima is a strong contender in its class, it may not be good enough to win buyers over who are used to the luxury of a Lexus, or the sporty and upscale demeanor of an Acura.
-The Maxima’s safety and reliability scores also aren’t as strong as top competitors’ scores.
+The Maxima’s safety scores also aren’t as strong as top competitors’ scores.

 The Maxima is powered by a 290-horsepower V6 engine that’s paired with a continuously variable transmission (CVT).
 Critics said the combination feels very peppy, but some reviewers noted that overall performance is hindered by its front-wheel drive configuration, saying that rear-wheel drive would have made the Maxima more competitive with sport sedans in the segment.
 An available Sport package upgrades suspension components for more athletic handling.
 The Maxima earns a fuel economy rating of 19/26 mpg city/highway, which is about average for the class.
 In its trunk, the Maxima can carry up to 14.2 cubic feet of cargo, which is fairly good among 2011 midsize cars.